 - Juniors (since 2016):

-- Playing Success: winning 40-50% of games (up from 30%); most teams now entering tier 2 rather than tier 3 divisions
+- Playing success: in 2021 our juniors won just over 50% of games (up from 30%); with most teams now in tier 2 rather than tier 3 divisions

-- Finance: Junior now makes a substantial and fair contribution to club upkeep
+- Finance: Juniors now makes a substantial and fair contribution to club upkeep

-- Producing performance players: 12 boys and 1 girl have played in Kent District, London Schools or Surrey performance programmes
+- Producing performance players: 16 boys and 2 girls have played in Kent District, London Schools or Surrey performance programmes

-- In 2019, the Women’s side won the inaugural Surrey Slam T20 tournament, while also going undefeated in the league to win promotion to Division 1 and in 2020 the Women’s squad attracted 12 new players.
+- Women’s section has grown to 30+ players in 2022 we will run two women’s squads.
+In 2019, our Women’s side won the inaugural Surrey Slam T20 tournament, while also going undefeated in the league to win promotion to Division 1 and in 2021, they finished 2nd in Div 1.

-- Men’s playing demand has grown to require seven league sides and on occasions, an additional friendly side.
-We also formed a new regular midweek T20 team and increased the amount of friendly cricket available
+- Men’s playing demand has grown to require seven league sides and most Saturdays, an additional eighth friendly side.
+We also formed a new regular midweek T20 team and increased the amount of friendly cricket available.

 - Delivered a full 12 weeks junior training programme, 107 junior games, a summer camp and 140 senior games in 2020, while adhering strictly to ECB Covid-Secure guidelines

-- Raised £3k from the ECB in 2021 to partially fund new grounds machinery.
+- Raised £3k from the ECB in 2021 to partially fund new grounds machinery and a £7k grant for two Flicx Wickets.
+We have also invested in two new batting cages to use with the Flicx Wickets.
 Previously raised grants of similar amounts for new covers and club furniture.

 - Obtain planning permission and start construction of new pavilion

-- Make a financial surplus that will further de-risk the club’s financial situation and enable investment in facilities
+- Make another moderate financial surplus that will further de-risk the club’s financial situation and enable investment in facilities (on track)

 5 Year Vision